A fifth of world's reptile species deemed threatened with extinction

 The study examined 10,196 reptile species including turtles, crocodilians, lizards, snakes and the tuatara, the only surviving member of a lineage dating back more than 200 million years.
 They found that 21 per cent of species are critically endangered, endangered or vulnerable to extinction as defined by the International Union for Conservation of Nature (IUCN), the global authority on the status of species.
 They also identified 31 species that already have gone extinct.

-"Reptiles represent an important and diverse branch of the tree of life and play integral roles in the ecosystems where they occur," said Bruce Young, co-leader of the study published in the journal Nature https://www.nature.com/articles/s41586-022-04664-7.
+"Reptiles represent an important and diverse branch of the tree of life and play integral roles in the ecosystems where they occur," said Bruce Young, co-leader of the study published in the journal Nature.

 Previous status reports found about 41 per cent of amphibian species, 25 per cent of mammal species and 14 per cent of bird species were threatened with extinction.
 Species status assessments consider distribution, abundance, threats and population trends.